mothur/mothur.github.io/_wiki/sogin_data_analysis.md

 ### Heatmap

-Finally, we\'ll present the relative abundance of the OTUs found across all 8 communities for an 0.10 OTU definition.
+Finally, we'll present the relative abundance of the OTUs found across all 8 communities for an 0.10 OTU definition.
 Because these data typically follow a highly skewed distribution, we will scale the relative abundance between red and black using a log-transformation